rustwasm/book/src/game-of-life/implementing.md

 You can find the complete source for this implementation in the `chapter-one` branch.

-Hashlife is an algorithm for computing the long-term fate of a given starting configuration in Conway's Game of Life.
-You can go to the [wiki page](https://en.wikipedia.org/wiki/Hashlife) to know more about this memoized algorithm.
+There is also a really neat algorithm for implementing the Game of Life called [hashlife](https://en.wikipedia.org/wiki/Hashlife).
+It uses aggressive memoizing and can actually get *exponentially faster* to compute future generations the longer it runs!
+Given that, you might be wondering why we didn't implement hashlife in this tutorial.
+It is out of scope for this text, where we are focusing on Rust and WebAssembly integration, but we highly encourage you to go learn about hashlife on your own!

 ## Exercises